 If you signed a contract with an inspection company, you should bring it to an experienced attorney to be examined.
 These contracts sometimes contain restrictive clauses that attempt to limit the inspector’s liability for failing to find a termite issue.
 An experienced attorney can help you determine a proper course of action after reviewing the contract.

 Our Termite Inspection Attorneys Can Help in Baltimore

 If a termite inspector deceived you or a family member, you should contact an experienced termite inspection lawyer today.
 The dedicated attorneys at Whitney, LLP possess an extensive amount of experience dealing with various types of termite inspection claims.
-We will provide you with the unique legal representation that you deserve to deal with your case.
+We can provide you with the unique legal representation that you deserve to deal with your case.
 To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.